 How do you regard your company’s corporate culture?

-Only 21% regard their company as a true global company and almost as many – 19%, think that their company is very diversified with no common corporate culture.
+Only 21% regard their company as a truly global company and almost as many – 19%, think that their company is very diversified with no common corporate culture.
 The majority of the respondents do however find that their company has a global corporate culture in the range from somewhat integrated to a true global company.

 I am not surprised that so many found their company to have a common global culture.
 Firstly most of the companies participating in this survey have been around for a long time and the majority of the people answering the questionnaire have medium to long seniority with the company where they work.
 These are both factors contributing to the statistical outcome above.

-How important do you think it is for a global operating company to be able to take advantage of the cultural diversity?
+How important do you think it is for a global operating company to be able to take advantage of cultural diversity?

 As I pointed out in the beginning the discipline of taking advantage of the cultural diversity in the workplace is a blind spot to many managers even in large global operating companies.
-Many managers still manage their organisation the same way they did 10 years ago despite a lot of changes have happened in the external environment.
+Many managers still manage their organisations the same way they did 10 years ago despite a lot of changes that have happened in the external environment.
 More companies have become global primarily through mergers or acquisitions and the global competition has increased dramatically due to new technologies, de-regulation and emerging economies in particular the BRIC countries.

 As it was one of the foundations for my dissertation it was therefore important for me to determine the level of awareness of the cross-cultural issues and opportunities global operating companies have.

-I didn’t ask about to which degree the respondents companies worked with cross-cultural issues because almost all companies do.
-I was far more interested in getting to know whether the cultural diversity in the workplace was seen as an obstacle or an opportunity.
+I didn’t ask about to which degree the respondents’ companies worked with cross-cultural issues because almost all companies do.
+I was far more interested in getting to know whether cultural diversity in the workplace was seen as an obstacle or an opportunity.
 The response surprised me a great deal.
-93% of the respondents think it is essential or important that their company take advantage of the cultural diversity in the workplace.
+93% of the respondents think it is essential or important that their company take advantage of cultural diversity in the workplace.
 This can of course be done in many different ways, but it is definitely a showdown with the old attitude that we have seen in “old” global operating companies that there is only one way to do things – usually the way dictated by the headquarter.

-The 93% in favour of a cultural reconciliation is also a clear sign that the respondents want a democratic or at least an open-minded leadership style that embraces the cultural differences in a way that makes sure that everybody is heard.
+The 93% in favour of a cultural reconciliation is also a clear sign that the respondents want a democratic or at least an open-minded leadership style that embraces cultural differences in a way that makes sure that everybody is heard.